onyx-and-iris/q3rcon/README.md

 If interactive mode is enabled, any arguments sent on the command line will be ignored.

+## Your own implementation

+I've separated the q3rcon package from the CLI precisely so that you can write your own implementation, since I don't know the target game or it's commands.
+For example, in my case I've added terminal colouring and reformatted some of the command responses.

 ## `Logging`

 Log level may be set by passing the `-l` flag with a number from 0 up to 6 where